jesperancinha/bridges-surveillance-story/Readme.md

 [![GitHub top language](https://img.shields.io/github/languages/top/jesperancinha/bridge-logistics.svg)](#)
 [![GitHub top language](https://img.shields.io/github/languages/code-size/jesperancinha/bridge-logistics.svg)](#)

-# Bridge Management Logistics

-Starting from the example of [Michel Schudel](https://github.com/MichelSchudel), this is an application to be build using a JMS messaging system to serve the logistics for a bridge management system.
+This application uses a JMS messaging system to serve the logistics for a bridge management system.
-If you look at the first [brick](https://github.com/jesperancinha/bridge-logistics/blob/master/bridge-logistics-jms/src/main/java/com/jesperancinha/bridgelogistics/services/BridgeOpeningService.java) of this project, you can see that the whole project involves managing timetables as a kick-start.
-The project will be expanded to further goals.

 Current goal is to use ActiveMQ as a JMS provider.
 JMS provider will play following roles: